jincheng9/crack_the_code_interview/Concepts and Algorithms/Mathematics and Probability.md

 1. The pseudocode is as follows:
 	1. Initialize array and queues Q3, Q5, and Q7
 	2. Insert 1 into array.
+(1 is the first element)
 	3. Insert 1*3, 1*5, and 1*7 into Q3, Q5, and Q7 respectively.
 	4. Let x be the minimum element in Q3, Q5 and Q7.
 Append x to magic.
 	5. If x was found in: